 Magnesium may also assist in smoking cessation

-studies show magnesium is the antagonist of the NDMDA receptor, as well as the nicotinic receptor both which control dopamine release by nicotine, which explains the great feeling the reward from the nicotine kick.
-Dopamine is the brains reward neurotransmitter.
+studies show magnesium is the antagonist of the NMDA receptor, as well as the nicotinic receptor both which control dopamine release by nicotine, which explains the great feeling the reward from the nicotine kick.
+Dopamine is the brain’s reward neurotransmitter.

-Per this study and this other study a decrease of PMS and severity with magnesium use.was seen This other study published in the Iranian Journal of Nursing and Midwifery Research reported decreased PMS when magnesium and vitamin B6 were used together.
+Per this study and this other study and other studies, magnesium decreases PMS and its severity.
+Another study published in the Iranian Journal of Nursing and Midwifery Research reported decreased PMS when magnesium and vitamin B6 were used together.

 Reduction of inflammation

-Decrease insulin resistance and improvement in blood sugar.
+Decrease insulin resistance and improvement in blood sugar metabolism

-A 2010 study published in Diabetes Care by American Diabetes Association found that magnesium lowered blood sugar after following 4,497 people only 330 people developed diabetes and it was found those who did had low levels of magnesium and prevention of diabetic complications caused by microvascular abnormalities.
+A 2010 study published in Diabetes Care by the American Diabetes Association found that magnesium lowered blood sugar.
+After following 4,497 people, only 330 people developed diabetes and it was found those who did had low levels of magnesium diabetic complications caused by microvascular abnormalities.

-Microvascular abnormalities lead to amputations, kidney disease and blindness and stroke.
-And preventing diabetes, magnesium also prevents other associated complication in depression, anxiety and, sexual dysfunction, and dementia
+Microvascular abnormalities lead to amputations, kidney disease, and blindness, and stroke.
+And in preventing diabetes, magnesium also prevents other associated complications in depression, anxiety, sexual dysfunction, and dementia.

 Lowers serum cholesterol and triglycerides

-A significant reduction in LDL and total cholesterol and an increase in HDL were observed in diabetic patients treated with 600mg of magnesium for 12 weeks.
-And while magnesium all by itself did not lower cholesterol, as a statin drug does, magnesium improved all aspects of dyslipidemia and raising HDL, and lowering triglycerides.
+A significant reduction in LDL and total cholesterol and an increase in HDL was observed in diabetic patients treated with 600mg of magnesium for 12 weeks.
+And while magnesium all by itself did not lower cholesterol, as a statin drug does, magnesium improved all aspects of dyslipidemia and raising HDL, and lowered triglycerides.